IT21468360/BrandPulseAI/README.md

 2. git commit -m "type message what you changed"

 #Push to your branch in the remote repo
-3. git push origin main:my-branch    Ex: git push origin main:sentiment_analysis
+3. git push origin main:my-branch
+Ex: git push origin main:sentiment_analysis

+After pushing changes to ur branch, u hv to merge ur chages to the main branch.
+You can do it ur self or u can drop a msg to me.
+When merging make sure u don't hv any conflicts.
+If u have any then make sure to resolve them.